 Beyond that, their biggest merit is being that unseen race of creatures spread throughout Hyrule at all times, always watching the hero.
 Think about it: the Minish are supposedly in every game, really, hiding rupees and objects for the hero to find.
-Whether or not they will be seen (ha!) again remains to be seen. (...ha!)
+Whether or not they will be seen, again remains to be seen ( . . . ha)!

-Making their debut appearance recently in Skyward Sword, the Kikwi nuzzled their way into fans' hearts all across the globe.
-From the first moment Link trips over one a resounding "aaaww!" was heard that's still not quite leaving ringing ears.
+Making their debut appearance in Skyward Sword, the Kikwi nuzzled their way into fans' hearts all across the globe.
+From the first moment Link trips over one, a resounding "aaaww!" was heard—and that sound continues to resonate.

 The Kikwi are quite adorable, and really, what more is needed?
 But they do have other merits, such as having very unique personalities.
 One Kikwi, Yerbal, is a hermit who lives up in a tree.
-He's a hermit because he climbed a tree and, according to Fi the companion, "just never came down".
+He's a hermit because he climbed a tree and, according to Fi, Link's companion, "just never came down."
 The leader, Bucha, is as large as a Snorlax and fond of storing things in his back.
-During the course of Skyward Sword Link speaks to all of the Kikwi, sometimes more than once, and is in constant debt to their assistance just as they are to his.
+During the course of Skyward Sword, Link speaks to all of the Kikwi, sometimes more than once, and is constantly indebted to their assistance, just as they are to his.
 Odds are we won't see much more of these cute creatures, but one can always hope.

 If #1 was a cop-out, then #10 is probably even more so.
 Nonetheless, the average human (as in, not Hylian, not Sheikah, not Gerudo, etc.) is as important to the Hyrulean world as anyone else.
-While it's not clear whether or not humans are considered the base race for all other humanoids or are an offshoot of Hylians is not clear in the series, but one thing is for sure: humans are not shown much, if at all, early on in the timeline, but by the split they are showing up in larger and larger numbers.
+While it's not clear as to whether or not humans are considered the base race for all other humanoids or are an offshoot of Hylians, humans are not shown much, if at all, early on in the timeline, but by the split, they are showing up in larger and larger numbers.
 There's a whole village of them in Twilight Princess (with more roaming the lands), islands of them in The Wind Waker, and entire nations in the Oracle series.
 It's shown that as time goes on the Hylians are thinning in numbers (who can blame them, really, when Ganondorf keeps killing them all) but humans are flourishing.
 So, if #1 was the Hylians, it only makes sense to conclude with the humans, their new overlords.

 Who would you be born as?

 The land of Hyrule in The Legend of Zelda is full of many kinds of people and creatures, all of which provide their own culture and means to a budding, sometimes thriving kingdom.
-The biggest shame of all is that many of these tribes and groups have yet to be fully expanded upon - but at the same time, that gives fans many opportunities to continue their theories and attempt to figure them all out themselves.
+The biggest shame of all is that many of these tribes and groups have yet to be fully expanded upon—but at the same time, that gives fans many opportunities to continue developing their theories before something cannon is released.